seansovine/quine_mccluskey/quine_mccluskey/README.md

-# Basic Rust Quine-McCluskey Implementation.
+# Rust Quine-McCluskey

 This is a basic Rust implementation of the [Quine-McCluskey](https://en.wikipedia.org/wiki/Petrick%27s_method) algorithm for simplifying sum-of-products logic expressions.
-This version supports expressions in at most 6 variables, but the implementation could be adapted to handle more variables.
+This version supports expressions in at most 6 variables, but could be adapted to handle more variables.
+There are several other crates available with good implementations of Quine-McCluskey, but implementing it from scratch was fun and a good learning experience.

 __Example 1:__